George Clooney & Brad Pitt Call Oscars Foul, Protest Major Change To Upcoming Awards Show

 “When the recognition of those responsible for the creation of outstanding cinema is being diminished by the very institution whose purpose it is to protect it, then we are no longer upholding the spirit of the Academy’s promise to celebrate film as a collaborative art form,” it also noted.

-Academy president John Bailey, explained the outline for the upcoming show in an email to Academy members noted People, also explaining there would be “a rotation” of categories and that during the 2020 broadcast, four different categories would be presented during commercial breaks.
+Academy president John Bailey explained the outline for the upcoming show in an email to Academy members, noted People, also explaining there would be “a rotation” of categories and that during the 2020 broadcast, four different categories would be presented during commercial breaks.
 There has been no official word if the missive signed by the celebrities would invoke a change for the upcoming Oscar show.

 The Oscars airs February 24 on ABC.